The Greatest Show in the Galaxy: Plot

 The Seventh Doctor and Ace are invited to the Psychic Circus on Segonax.
 Aside from others who have been invited, the Circus is surprisingly empty; a few entertainers and stagehands are present alongside the Ringmaster and Morgana, the ticket seller and fortune teller; the only audience is a stoic family of three: a father, mother, and daughter.
 The Doctor and Ace learn that they are expected to perform and those who fail to entertain the family are annihilated.
-Escape is nearly impossible, as the Chief Clown, aided by numerous kites used for surveillance, leads a group of mechanical clowns around the wastelands of Segonax to recapture escapees.
+Escape is nearly impossible, as the Chief Clown, aided by numerous kites used for surveillance, leads a group of mechanical clowns around the wastelands of Segonax to recapture escapees, such as Flower Child who is killed by a robot Bus Conductor.

-The Doctor and Ace discover the corpse of Flower Child, who had attempted to escape.
-Ace takes one of her earrings and pins it to her jacket as a keepsake.
+The Doctor and Ace discover one of Flower Child's earrings and pins it to her jacket as a keepsake.
 The Chief Clown later notices this and demands to know where Ace got it; she flees into the circus, finding the robot-mechanic Bellboy hiding there.
-He recognises Flower Child's earring; although his memories were disrupted when he was captured, he tells Ace he remembers there being more people at the circus.
-Ace unties him and they hide in a circus caravan, where Ace tries to help Bellboy recover his memory.
+He recognises Flower Child's earring; although his memories were scrambled when he was captured, he tells Ace he remembers there being more people at the circus.
+Ace unties him and they hide in a circus caravan, where Ace is gifted with a robotic remote.

 The Doctor, meanwhile, has joined with intergalactic explorer Captain Cook and Mags, who had also been invited to the circus.
 The Ringmaster tells them that they will be expected to entertain soon.
 Mags joins the Doctor as he explores the circus to try to learn what really is going on.
 They find a well, with a glowing energy source at the bottom, featuring an eye symbol similar to that on the Chief Clown's kites and Morgana's crystal ball.
 They are cornered by Cook along with several mechanical clowns, who tell the Doctor that he is on next.
-The Doctor escapes, encountering a worker named Dead Beat who has a medallion with the same eye symbol.
+The Doctor escapes, encountering a worker named Deadbeat who has a medallion with the same eye symbol.